Mathématique: Chapter 64

 “Oh yeah?
 According to whom?”
 Sheppard asked.

-“According.
-To whom?”
+“According to whom?”
 Sheppard’s tone was dark.
-“Who said this?
-Where did this information come from?”
+“Where’d this information come from?”

 “Anubis,” Landry replied.

 Sheppard’s expression was incredulous.
-“You’re taking the word of a Goa’uld regarding Ancient tech?
+“You’re taking the word of a Goa’uld on Ancient tech?
 Because, with all due respect, that seems really stupid.”

-“That’s what Jackson thought,” Young said mildly, before Landry could come down too hard on Sheppard.
+“That’s what Jackson thought,” Young jumped in before Sheppard could get destroyed for insubordination.
 “And he’s probably not wrong.
 The point is—a device exists.
 It may give someone a leg up on the road to ascension.
-The Lucian Alliance knows about it.
-And there’s a good chance they used it on Dale Volker.
-Hard to say what the effects of such a device might be.
-But, maybe, he’s got a real shot at unlocking the gate now.
-Even so, not sure he’s going to take that shot.”
+The Lucian Alliance knows about it, and there’s a good chance they’ve already used it on Dale Volker.
+He might have a real shot at unlocking the gate now.
+Not sure he’ll take it, though.”

-“Aw crap,” Sheppard murmured.
+“Aw crap,” Sheppard breathed.
 “The blond guy.
 That was him, wasn’t it.”

-“Not your fault,” Carter said, her voice hollow.
-“We should have thought about him going into this.
-We could have shown the entire team his picture—”
+“Not your fault,” Carter said hollowly.
+“We should’ve thought about him going into this, shown the team his picture—”

 “The extraction of Dale Volker has become one of our highest priorities,” Landry said.
-“An additional two SG teams will be put on the project.
+“An additional two SG teams have been put on the project.
 Our undercover operatives have already been apprised, especially those embedded with the Second, Fourth, and Sixth Houses.
 But ultimately, the Lucian Alliance may beat us to the nine chevron address.
 Unless we ask Rush to resume his work.
 Immediately.”

 The room was quiet.